 Programs and service programs that use different storage models can interoperate.
-They can be bound together and share data as long as they conform to the rules and restrictions described in this chapter.
+They can be bound together and share data as long as they conform to the rules and restrictions described in this topic.

-Converting Your Program or Service Program to Inherit a Storage Model
+Converting Your Program or Service Program to Inherit a Storage Model programs.
+When creating a program, first create all of your modules with the \INHERIT storage model.
+Then create your ILE program or service program with the \INHERIT storage model.

-- By converting your programs or service programs to inherit a storage model (specifying INHERIT on the - STGMDL parameter), you enable them for use in either teraspace or single-level storage environments. - I Make sure that your code anticipates and effectively manages pointers to and from teraspace and - single-level storage.
-See "Using Teraspace: Best Practices" on page 51 for more information. - I There are two ways to enable your existing programs or service programs for the teraspace storage - I model: you can re-create them, or in some circumstances, you can change the storage model of existing - programs.
-When creating a program, first create all of your modules with the INHERIT storage model. - Then create your ILE program or service program with the INHERIT storage model. - Alternatively, you can change the storage model of an existing program or service program from - single-level storage (SNGLVL) to INHERIT, using the CHGPGM or CHGSRVPGM command, if the - I following are true: - 1.
-The object is an ILE program or service program. - 2.
+By converting your programs or service programs to inherit a storage model (specifying \INHERIT on the STGMDL parameter), you enable them for use in either teraspace or single-level storage environments.
+Make sure that your code anticipates and effectively manages pointers to and from teraspace and single-level storage.
+See "Using Teraspace: Best Practices" on page 53 for more information.

+There are two ways to enable your existing programs or service programs for the teraspace storage model: you can re-create them, or in some circumstances, you can change the storage model of existing

+Alternatively, you can change the storage model of an existing program or service program from singlelevel storage (\SNGLVL) to \INHERIT, using the CHGPGM or CHGSRVPGM command, if the following are true:

+- 1. The object is an ILE program or service program. - 2.
 The object uses single-level storage model. - 3.
 The object uses the activation group of its caller. - 4.
 The object is a program whose target release is V6R1M0 or later. - 5.
 The object is a service program whose target release is V5R1M0 or later. - 6.
 All bound modules of the object have a target release of V5R1M0 or later.